Cyras117/SVC/README.md

 # svc

-A simple script using PowerShell and adb to get some information from Android devices.
+A simple script using Python to get info about the Android device via usb.